-Date Approved by Management Committee: April 2023
+Date Approved by Operations sub-Committee: April 2023

-Date issued to staff: April 2023
+Date issued to staff: May 2023

-Due for Review: October 2025
+Due for Review: April 2026

-Cernach Housing Association Harassment Policy

 1. Introduction

 - 1.1 Cernach Housing Association has a zero-tolerance policy towards harassment, particularly on the grounds of a protected characteristic as defined by the Equality Act 2010. - 1.2 This Policy is rooted in several areas of legislation, and takes account of best practice recommendations from the Scottish Government's independent advisory group on Hate Crime, Prejudice and Community Cohesion as well as the Hate Crime and Public Order (Scotland) Act 2021. - 1.3 This policy links heavily with the Association's Neighbour disputes and antisocial behaviour policy and relevant legislation referenced therein, and will make periodic reference to actions contained within this, particularly in relation to managing incidents of harassment.